maciejsaw/zapping/README.md

 - To hide background videos, I used CSS transform, because z-index is slow, and display:none can stop videos from rendering in some browsers.
 Also not the overflow:hidden wrapper to prevent the transformed videos to be visible when outside of their container
 - When switching channel, even if upcoming video is not ready, we immediately show info about this video.
 This provides immediate feedback needed for fast channel surfing.
 - Mobile browsers prevent videos to be autoplayed without user interaction.
 That's why there is a "Start zapping" button, so that we can start videos after user concent
+- We immitate the TV experience, so we want the videos to continue in the background, as if they were not stopped.
+This is achieved by calculating number of seconds in the cycle and starting a video at the calculated "seek to" time each time it's prefetched

 ## Possible improvements in future
 - Enable selecting a channel from menu